 Bringing Children's Books To Life

-Semi-retired Bowes Lyon Court customer, Graham Oakley, has been writing and illustrating children’s books since the early ‘60s.
-While juggling a career behind the scenes of famous television shows, building sets for series such as the remake of Treasure Island and Z Cars, Graham spent his spare time writing short stories filled with witty humour and artistic illustrations.
+Graham has been writing and illustrating children’s books since the early ‘60s.
+While juggling a career building sets for television series like Treasure Island and Z Cars, Graham spent his spare time writing short stories filled with wit and detailed illustrations.

-His intricate, detailed drawings of fictional characters over the years have captivated families, becoming bedtime story favourites.
-His best-selling series ‘The Church Mice’ was first published in 1972 and has since grown to a collection of 12 books.
-They follow the tales of a group of mice living in an old gothic church in the fictional town of Wortlethorpe, with their star-guardian Sampson the ginger cat.
-From an English village to tropical islands, their adventures entertain while sharing life lessons to children across the country.
+These captivated families, becoming bedtime story favourites.
+His best-selling series ‘The Church Mice’ was first published in 1972 and is now a collection of 12 books.
+These are charming tales of a group of mice living in an old gothic church in the fictional town of Wortlethorpe with their guardian Sampson the ginger cat.